Karvel/analogjs-blog/src/content/posts/how-i-switched-my-website-to-analog.md

 published: true
 ---

+*Updated Nov 09, 2025* - I reworded some sections and added some links.

 *Updated Sep 09, 2024* - added information about more recently implemented features, like search, skeleton loader, and tag cloud.

 ## Introduction

-As I switched my website to Analog, I had to make some decisions.
+As I switched my website to [Analog](https://analogjs.org/), I had to make some decisions.
 I wanted to migrate every post, and most of the other text content.
 Analog adds some very nice quality of life features to Angular, which is already a powerful batteries-included front end framework.
 My previous portfolio, however, is built in WordPress, which provides a lot of template options for making sites like portfolios or blogs.
 Analog does not have a large template ecosystem at the moment, so that meant that I would need to build a lot of blog and portfolio functionality from scratch.
-I still wanted to use Analog, because the markdown and file routing support promise minimal friction if I just want to write a new post.
+I still wanted to use it, because the markdown and file routing support promise minimal friction if I just want to write a new post.

 ## Planning